Drew3KW/mischief-made-analytics/docs/spikes/etsy-source-integration-spike.md

 Explore the safest first path for integrating Etsy into the Mischief Made analytics warehouse.

-This spike focuses on authentication, available Etsy API and CSV data, expected raw landing grains, and how Etsy concepts map to the existing Shopify-centered warehouse.
+This spike focused on authentication, available Etsy API and CSV data, expected raw landing grains, and how Etsy concepts map to the existing Shopify-centered warehouse.

 ## Non-goals